BACKGROUND AND AIMS OF ENDORSEMENT

-One of the key roles of ANZMUSC is to facilitate high quality clinical trials in the area of musculoskeletal conditions.
-The principle ways of doing this are to provide an advisory service for ANZMUSC members planning a trial (e.g design & conduct of the trial, fund-raising, dissemination of results/implementation plan, engagement with stakeholders, consumer input) and to endorse high quality clinical trials that are being conducted by its members.
+One of the key roles of ANZMUSC is to facilitate high quality clinical trials in the area of musculoskeletal health.
+The principle ways of doing this are to provide an advisory service for ANZMUSC members planning or conducting a trial (e.g. scientific and operational support to improve the design & conduct of the trial, fund-raising, dissemination of results/implementation plan, engagement with stakeholders, consumer input) and to endorse high quality clinical trials that are being conducted by its members.

 Endorsement means more than a ‘rubber-stamp’ of approval.
-It means any funding applications can use the ANZMUSC brand to indicate the study is of high scientific merit.
 It includes a process of ensuring high quality trial design and conduct but also confers a degree of ‘ownership’ to ANZMUSC members.
-Trials endorsed by ANZMUSC will need to be prospectively registered, conform to best practice guidelines (e.g. those from the equator network) and regulatory standards (e.g ICH GCP, National Statement), require regular reporting to ANZMUSC and presentation of updates at the annual scientific meeting, and agreement to abide by the ANZMUSC publication policy.
+Trials endorsed by ANZMUSC will need to be prospectively registered, conform to best practice guidelines (e.g. those from the equator network) and regulatory standards (e.g. ICH GCP, National Statement), require regular reporting to ANZMUSC and presentation of updates at the annual scientific meeting, and agree to abide by ICMJE authorship guidelines and ANZMUSC Publication policy.
 ANZMUSC endorsement will provide benefits to both parties: ANZMUSC will gain importance in the research community to enable it to act as a peak body for musculoskeletal research and to achieve its goals.
 Trialists and their trials will benefit from methodological input, and ANZMUSC endorsement may assist with gaining community and professional acceptance, funding, and implementation.